 The tuning fork can vibrate for an extended period of time.
 If the participant has a normal sense of vibration she will feel the vibration for well over 10 seconds.
 It is not necessary to hold the tuning fork to the participant's toe until the tuning fork stops vibrating.
 It is only important to assess that the participant feels the vibration for greater than 10 seconds.
-If the participant feels the vibration for more than 10 seconds you can remove the stem of the tuning fork at 12 seconds.
+If the participant feels the vibration for more than 10 seconds are used to the tuning fork at 12 seconds.